Adam Fleming (businessman): Career

 He started his career in 1970 as a stock market analyst at Robert Fleming & Co., the company founded by his great-grandfather, earning £7 per week.

-In April 2015, The Sunday Times Rich List incorrectly estimated his family's net worth at £1.5 billion.

 Fleming is chairman of Wits Gold, chairman of the Johannesburg Land Company, a director of Zambeef Products, chairman of Fleming Family & Partners, and has farming interests in Zambia and South Africa.

 Fleming describes himself as "just a long-term investor with firm beliefs in gold".

+The 2024 Sunday Times Rich List estimated his family's net worth at £1.6 billion.

 Personal life

 He is married to Caroline Wake.
-They live on a farm in the Cotswolds and have four children, Hector, Nell, Angus and Dickon.
+They live on a farm in the Cotswolds and have four children.
 His son Hector Fleming is a former director of Standard Chartered's private equity team, co-founded the investment company Fleming Wulfsohn Africa, and is a director of Imara, The Johannesburg Land Company, Clover Alloys, GoldMoney Networks and Netagio Holdings.

 He is a member of White's, London, and the Rand Club of Johannesburg.